- Reference Number: HEY-653/2021

 After the first week you are encouraged to gradually build up you activities.
 By 6 weeks after your surgery you should be back to your full range of activities although you may still feel tired and need to rest more than usual.

 You are at increased risk of developing blood clots (venous thromboembolism) in the weeks following your hospital admission and will have been given support stockings to wear for six weeks.
 It will help reduce the risk if you keep active.
-If your calf becomes swollen, red and painful, or if you should experience chest pains or difficulty in breathing you must seek immediate medical advice either by telephoning the ward on which you were a patient, call the NHS 111 service, or contact your GP.
+If your calf becomes swollen, red and painful, or if you should experience chest pains or difficulty in breathing you must seek immediate medical advice either by telephoning the ward on which you were a patient, call the NHS 111 service, or contact your doctor.
 Alternatively you can attend the hospital Emergency Department.

 Please make sure that you read the leaflet given to you ‘Venous Thromboembolism (VTE) – Reducing the risk’ carefully in the patient information pack at the side of your hospital bed.